planetfederal/workshops/workshops/geogig/doc/source/cmd/setup.rst

 #.
 Click :guilabel:`Connect`.

 #.
-Select the entry named :guilabel:`bikepdx` and click :guilabel:`OK`.
+Select the entry named :guilabel:`bikepdx` and click :guilabel:`Add`.

 Style layer
 -----------

 The data will be displayed in the main QGIS window.
 To improve the display, we will apply a style to the layer.

 #.
-In the Layers panel, right-click on the layer entry and select :guilabel:`Properties`.
+In the Layers panel, right-click on the layer entry (:guilabel:`bikepdx`) and select :guilabel:`Properties`.

 #.
 Click :guilabel:`Style` to bring up the style parameters.

 #.
-Click the :guilabel:`Load Style` button.
+Click the :guilabel:`Load Style` button and select :guilabel:`Load from file`.

 #.
 In the dialog, select the :file:`bikepdx.sld` file in the workshop :file:`data` directory and click :guilabel:`Open`.

+   .. note:: By default, only ``.qml`` files are shown in the file listing, so you may need to adjust the file list or type the filename in manually.

 #.
 Click :guilabel:`Apply` to apply the style to the layer.